 Shalom, though a charged word (shah-lohm), which also means peace, is actually among the most commonly used word in Hebrew and can mean both hello and goodbye.
-Even though most Israeli’s would most likely use a slang word like hi, or an Arabic slang word ahalan.
+Israelis would also use a slang word like hi, or an Arabic slang word “ahalan”.

 Alright, this is your basic “cool”, “great”, “alright”.
 A word to use whenever you really feel like.
 I essentially see its’ use as similar to awesome in USA English.
 Want to go to grab a coffee?
 Sababa.
 Want to grab a bite?
 Sababa.
 Want to go to the beach?
 Sababa.